rkirov/blog/content/posts/incremental_computation.md

 ![Recomputation graph 2](/incr4.png)

-But will not as writen help with recomputing `d(1, 3)` after `d(1, 1)`.
+But will not as written help with recomputing `d(1, 3)` after `d(1, 1)`.

 ![Recomputation graph 1](/incr3.png)

-We should begin to see how to achieve "full incrementality" in the computation graph model.
+You should begin to see how to achieve "full incrementality" in the computation graph model.
 At each node if all inputs are unchanged we can skip until the next multi-input node or end of the computation if there are none.
 This is simply a restatement of the basic algorithm using the observation that a single